-As a volunteer befriender you will provide companionship to an elderly, isolated frail individual (client) with a life- limiting illness.
-The befriending relationship provides the client with additional social support by developing an emotionally supportive relationship, helping the client to feel less isolated and more connected to their community.
+As a volunteer Befriender you will provide companionship to a person (client) who has a palliative condition.
+The Befriending relationship provides the client with additional social support by developing an emotionally supportive relationship, helping the client to feel less isolated and more connected to their community.
 Befriending complements social and domestic support but does not replace it.
-Befrienders do not provide personal care.
-Befrienders offer friendship.
+Befrienders do not provide personal care, Befrienders offer friendship.

-Services and activities will vary as they are tailor-made for each individual person (Befriender and Client), but will include:
+Services and activities will vary as they are tailor-made for each individual befriending relationship, but may include:

-- Providing companionship by listening, talking, reading, sharing activities
+- Providing companionship, e.g. listening, talking, reading and sharing activities

 - Offering support whilst respecting a person’s independence and dignity

 - Working closely with the client’s family and carer

 - Offering respite for family/carers

 - Assisting, were appropriate with trips and visits, such as the garden centre, library etc.

 - Signposting the client/carer to other agencies (with the support of the Coordinator)